eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

     Float adder(Float x)(Float y) => x+y;

 The `adder()` function has type `Float(Float)(Float)`.
-We can invoke it with a single argument to get a reference to a function of type `Float(Float)`:
+We can invoke it with a single argument to get a reference to a function of type `Float(Float)`, and store this reference as a function, like this:

 <!-- try-pre:
     Float adder(Float x)(Float y) => x+y;